operator-framework/operator-sdk-samples/helm/README.md

 kubectl logs deployment.apps/memcached-operator-controller-manager -n memcached-operator-system -c manager
 ```

-**NOTE** For further information about how to develop Helm operators with Operator SDK, read the [Helm User Guide for Operator SDK][helm_guide]

 ### Extras

 This project was created by using the [gen-helm-sample.sh][gen-helm-sample.sh] script , which means that it is using the official [stable/memcached][stable/memcached] helm chart.

 Note that you must have Helm installed locally and add the stable helm charts repo to it to use the `stable/memcached` Helm charts.
-See the [Helm Quick Start guide][helm-quick] for installation instructions.
+See the [Helm Quickstart guide][helm-quick] for installation instructions.

 [kubectl_tool]: https://kubernetes.io/docs/tasks/tools/install-kubectl/
 [docker_tool]: https://docs.docker.com/install/